 Music is important, but remember that it may be loud on your boat, but make sure you have speakers facing the crowds

 If you haven’t got a boat why not hire one!
 Click here to download details.

 The first parade was in Cookham in 2015 and was so popular it became an annual event, only postponed due to Covid.
 It has now been moved to Henley.
 In 2019 up to 40 boats attended with large crowds watching from the Riverbank and even pop up bars!

-All the costs of the event in 2022 will be donated by the organisers.
+All the proceeds of each event will be donated by the organisers.
 All the boat entry fees except the mooring fees will be donated to the charities below without deduction.